Integral cohomology of quotients via toric geometry: Introduction

 The method to determine the integral cohomology of the quotient $X/G$ is based on the information provided by the \emph{Poincar\'e duality} applied to a resolution $\widetilde{X/G}$.
-Indeed, the Poincar\'e duality says that $H^*_f(\widetilde{X/G},\Z)$ is an unimodular lattice (see Section \ref{remindersL} for the definition of unimodular).
-This information allows us to compute the coefficients of surjectivity when we are able to express $H^*_f(\widetilde{X/G},\Z)$ as function of $H^*_f(X/G,\Z)$.
+Indeed, the Poincar\'e duality says that $H^*_f\left(\widetilde{X/G},\Z\right)$ is an unimodular lattice (see Section \ref{remindersL} for the definition of unimodular).
+This information allows us to compute the coefficients of surjectivity when we are able to express $H^*_f\left(\widetilde{X/G},\Z\right)$ as function of $H^*_f(X/G,\Z)$.
 In \cite{Lol3}, this technique was used when $\widetilde{X/G}$ is a blow-up.
 However, not all singularities can be resolved with a single blow-up.
 To get around this problem, we consider \emph{toric blow-ups}.
-If $G$ is a linear group acting on $\C^n$, the quotient $\C^n/G$ is a toric variety and we can resolve its singularities via a toric blow-up (see for instance \cite[Section 8.2]{Danilov}).
+If $G$ is a linear abelian group acting on $\C^n$, the quotient $\C^n/G$ is a toric variety and we can resolve its singularities via a toric blow-up (see for instance \cite[Section 8.2]{Danilov}).
 When the action of $G$ on $X$ has only isolated fixed points the notion of toric blow-up can easily be extended to the quotient $X/G$ (see Section \ref{toricblowblow}).
 The first main result of this paper is a partial description of the integral cohomology of the toric blow-up $\widetilde{\C^n/G}$ of $\C^n/G$ (see Section \ref{CohomologyToric}).
-Afterwards, we apply this result to obtain a better understanding of $H^*(\widetilde{X/G},\Z)$ (see Section \ref{cortoriblowblow}).
-It can also be of independent interest in the framework of the \emph{Mac Kay correspondence} which investigates the link between the cohomology $H^*(\widetilde{\C^n/G},\Z)$ and the irreducible representations of $G$.
+Afterwards, we apply this result to obtain a better understanding of $H^*\left(\widetilde{X/G},\Z\right)$ (see Section \ref{cortoriblowblow}).

-The toric blow-ups are used in order to prove Theorem \ref{main0} which provides $H^*(X/G,\Z)$ when the spectral sequence of \emph{equivariant cohomology} is degenerated at the second page.
-This hypothesis is studied in the second important result of this paper which gives necessary and sufficient conditions, in therm of the $\Z[G]$-module structure of $H^*(X,\Z)$, for having this spectral sequence degenerated at the second page.
+The toric blow-ups are used in order to prove Theorem \ref{main0} which provides $H^*(X/G,\Z)$ when the spectral sequence of \emph{equivariant cohomology} degenerates at the second page.
+This hypothesis is studied in the second important result of this paper which gives necessary and sufficient conditions, in term of the $\Z[G]$-module structure of $H^*(X,\Z)$, for having this spectral sequence which degenerates at the second page.
 It can also be of independent interest for readers that are concerned with spectral sequences.